sippy-platform/mellow-css/css/hugo/content/basics/colors.md

 </div>
 {{</example>}}

-These values are directly available and are defined in the `$colors` sass variable as shown below.
+These values are directly available and are defined in the `$colors` scss variable as shown below.
 Every variable that is directly used in the `$colors` map is equal to the `500` color in its palette.

 {{<example show_preview="false" lang="scss">}}
 $colors: (